 Wheels are typically the first piece of equipment that sim racers to invest in.
 It is important then to know what you need, what to look for and what to expect before you make any decisions on your new racing wheel so that you can get the right deal for you.

 So, what is the average cost of a sim racing wheel?
-Generally, the cost of a sim racing wheel will be linked to its quality: for the entry level expect a price range between $50 and $150; for mid-range $150 to $300; anything above that would typically be premium quality.
+The cost of a sim racing wheel will vary from $50 to thousands of dollars.
+Price is linked to quality: for the entry level expect a price range between $50 and $150; for mid-range $150 to $500; anything above that would typically be premium quality.

 For this article we are going to compare what to expect across the three price brackets.
 All have different options and are better suited to different players’ needs.
 Let’s get into it and try to give you a little more information on the confusing world of gaming accessories.
 Read on!

 Typically, at this level prices sit around $50-$150.
 If you are unsure whether this is a hobby you really want to spend a lot of money on, or just want something simple to get started in sim racing, then this would be a perfect starting point.
 A great example to look at is the Thrustmaster Ferrari 458 Spider wheel.

 Here are the typical features of an entry-level wheel:

 - Force feedback: often not included but force rumble is sometimes available

 - Turning rotation: between 180 and 360 degrees